mozilla/mod_authnz_persona/README.md

 Dependencies
 ============

-* apache 2.0 or later
+* apache 2.0 or later (mostly tested with 2.2 so far)
 * libcurl 7.10.8 or later
 * yajl 2.0 or later